 I’ve searched high and low for an interactive Chinese Calendar, and it’s hard to find something that focuses on the principle without being excessively decorated.
 Therefore, I decided to create interactive wheels for my children to understand past, present, and future and learn how to read important Chinese words about these concepts.
-As always, I am happy to share these with other friends and families!
-In this post, you will find the following in simplified Chinese and traditional Chinese:
+As always, I am happy to share these with friends and families!
+In this article, you will find the following in simplified Chinese and traditional Chinese:

 - Days of the Week Wheel

 This resource is part of a series on how to teach kids clock and calendar skills:

 - Interactive Perpetual Calendar

 - Calendar Wheels: Days of the week and Months of the Year (This article)

 - Months and Seasons Paper Plate Puzzle

 - Chinese Zodiac Wheel